samtron1412/docs/soc/edu/learning.md

     + Make it easier to learn something
         * Put the guitar next to you if you want to learn how to play it
         * Put the book next to you
+- Take good notes
+    + Go over the notes as soon as possible to solidify the knowledge of that lecture
+    + Asking for help in office hours
 - Homework (learning by doing)
     + Don't just do one, practice, reflect
     + Redo it until you can play it in your head as a song